 Firefly is an end-to-end space transportation company offering launch, in-space, and lunar services.
 The company is focused on delivering responsive, reliable, and affordable space access for government and commercial customers.
-Firefly's small to medium lift launch vehicles, Space Utility Vehicles, and Blue Ghost lunar landers provide the industry with a single source for missions from LEO to the surface of the Moon and beyond.
+Firefly's small to medium lift launch vehicles, Elytra orbital vehicles, and Blue Ghost lunar landers provide the industry with a single source for missions from LEO to the surface of the Moon and beyond.

 As an all-American company headquartered in central Texas, Firefly's vehicles share common components, teams, and facilities to scale efficiency and increase reliability.
-Firefly has also established itself as a world leader in rocket propulsion and carbon composite structures that allow us to lift heaver payloads at a much lower cost.
+Firefly is established as a world leader in rocket propulsion and carbon composite structures, allowing us to lift heaver payloads at a much lower cost.
 The company's rapid-assembly manufacturing capabilities deployed across the organization further allow Firefly to accelerate production time and support rapid mission schedules.

 Though this guide is specific to the Alpha Launch Vehicle (LV), Firefly offers a family of other space transportation services.
-The company's Space Utility Vehicle (SUV), available as a third stage on Alpha, offers additional opportunities for in-space mobility, logistics, and surveillance.
+The company's Elytra spacecraft offers additional opportunities for in-space mobility, logistics, and surveillance.
 Firefly's Blue Ghost lander further providers opportunities for lunar delivery and operations.